Research output per year

 PhD projects

-Climate-related mental health; behaviour change; eco-anxiety; climate psychology; political engagement; environmental activism; complex systems; environmental psychology; health psychology.
+Climate-related mental health; behaviour change; eco-anxiety; climate psychology; political engagement; environmental activism; environmental psychology; health psychology.

-Climate-related mental health; behaviour change; political engagement; environmental activism; complex systems; environmental psychology; health psychology.
+Climate-related mental health; behaviour change; political engagement; collective climate action; environmental psychology; health psychology.

 Sinéad teaches developmental, health and social psychology, both theory and applied, to a variety of students from different disciplines including psychology students, nurses, midwives, occupational therapists, speech and language therapists and childrens studies.